 1. Surgery

-VR lets users practise different surgeries in the virtual space with the help of haptic controllers.
+VR lets users practice different surgeries in the virtual space with the help of haptic controllers.
 The VR software guides the surgeons with the help of necessary steps.
 VR is also used to explain the surgery process to patients.

 2. Pain Management